Ana María Huarte: Marriage and family

+The children were born in various parts of the Mexican territory, always depending on the place where Iturbide was needed for his military position.

 Empress consort

-Agustín de Iturbide's coronation was held at the Mexico City Cathedral on 21 July 1822, Ana María was crowned Empress, in an elaborate ceremony.
-It was attended by the bishops of Puebla, Guadalajara, Durango and Oaxaca and presided over by Archbishop of Mexico Fonte.
+Agustín de Iturbide's coronation was held at the Mexico City Cathedral on 21 July 1822.
+Ana María was also crowned empress in an elaborate ceremony that was attended by the bishops of Puebla, Guadalajara, Durango and Oaxaca and presided over by Archbishop of Mexico Fonte.

-After the coronation, the couple lived at the 18th-century palace of the Marquis of San Mateo Valparaiso along with the sum of one and half million pesos for expenses.
+After the coronation, the imperial couple lived at the 18th-century palace of the Marquis of San Mateo Valparaiso, along with the sum of one and half million pesos for expenses.
 Empress Ana Maria was accompanied by a leading lady, seven ladies-in-waiting, nine honorary ladies, seven ladies of the chamber, ladies in charge of her wardrobe, and a personal doctor, while her children were given guardians, tutors and governesses.

+By the time of the coronation, Agustín had half abandoned Ana María, but for political reasons, he had to reconcile with his wife, who was then pregnant with their ninth child.
+Agustín had a very bad temper and a reputation for being a womanizer.
+He was fond of attending parties and revelries, where it is said that he met La Güera Rodríguez, who awakened in him a passion that led him to squander most of his fortune.
+There were rumors that La Güera and Iturbide had an illicit relationship, and they did live across the street from each other in Mexico City, but a written account by Vicente Rocafuerte, one of Iturbide's detractors, claimed in print that he was having an affair with a beautiful aristocratic blond woman "full of charm and talent, bewitching, and endowed with a great genius for intrigue and mischief."
+For her part, Ana María fell into a deep depression, only finding solace in her children and in food.
+She was addicted to milk sweets with nuts that made her evoke her childhood memories, her friends and her home in Valladolid.
+She was also frequently ill during this time, suffering from serious coughing, fainting, and fever.

-When the problem within the Mexican Empire started, the Empress and her children took refuge in the convent.
-She soon joined her husband into exile when he abdicated the throne on 19 March 1823.
-The Imperial family was accompanied by their loyal subjects and was escorted by Gen. Nicolas Bravo.
+When the problems within the Mexican Empire started, the empress and her children took refuge in the convent.
+She soon joined her husband in exile after he abdicated the throne on 19 March 1823.
+The imperial family was accompanied by their loyal subjects and was escorted by General Nicolas Bravo.
 The family sailed on a ship filled with food, wine, jewelry and artwork until they finally reached Italy.
-Ferdinand III, Grand Duke of Tuscany allowed the Imperial family to stay in Livorno, where they rented a small country house.
-But then, the King of Spain pressured the Grand Duke of Tuscany to expel the Imperial family, and so, the Empress and her family left for London.
+Ferdinand III, Grand Duke of Tuscany allowed the imperial family to stay in Livorno, where they rented a small country house, but then, the King of Spain pressured the Grand Duke of Tuscany to expel the imperial family, and so, the empress and her family left for London.